sboursault/training/README.md

 - _When empty, it doesn't show the number of products in basket_
 - _When empty, it informs the basket is empty_

+**User story**

+  > As a shopper,
+  > I want to see my basket content in the mini-basket,
+  > so that I quickly know the basket's content and amount.

+**Workshop:** What could be the acceptance criterias for these story ?

+<br>

+## First automized tests

 ---
-👌 __WHAT WE'VE LEARNED__

-  - Write acceptance tests for a user story
-  - Find edge cases with **what if** questions
+🧩 __PRIMARY OBJECTIVE__

+  - Know how to automize tests with Cypress
+  - Know how to find info in the cypress doc
 ---

-<br>

-## First tests
+_The trainer writes and explains the tests for:_
+- _always shows the number of products in basket_
+- _doesn't show the number of products in basket_

-The trainer writes and explains the first test.
-The spec file can be created from the dashboad.
+_The spec file can be created from the dashboad._

 ```typescript
 // mini-basket.cy.ts